syedaa4390/github-tutorial/README.md

 3. Next, create a **username** and **password**, as well as put in your **HSTAT email**.
 Your username can be the same as your email.
 4. Continue your setup for the Github account.

+After, you will have to set up the **SSH feature** in your account.
+This should only be done **once**.

+It is **important** to do such SSH feature *because* it automatically authorizes you to run your code and display it **efficiently**.
+This would pretty much speed up your process, since you would no longer have to put in your password in order to verify yourself every time.

 In order to successfully enable this feature, you must do the following steps:
 1. Begin the process by logging into your github account.
 2. Next, locate to the **top right hand corner**, where you’ll find your ***profile** icon*.
 Click on the icon, and then click **Settings** when the list of options appear.
 Settings should be the **second to last option**.